gabeg805/NFC-Alarm-Clock/PRIVACY.md

 ## Children’s Privacy

 This Privacy Policy does not address anyone under the age of 13.
-The _Application_ does not knowingly collect PII from anyone, let alone children under 13.
+The _Application_ does not knowingly collect PSI from anyone, let alone children under 13.

 ## Changes to This Privacy Policy